 ECONOMIC IMPACT PAYMENTS

-The CARES Act Economic Impact payments (EIP) (up to $1,200 per individual, $500 per qualifying child) will not count when determining eligibility for the premium tax credit or the cost sharing reduction benefit.
+The CARES Act Economic Impact payments (EIP) will not count when determining eligibility for the premium tax credit or the cost sharing reduction benefit.

 PANDEMIC UNEMPLOYMENT COMPENSATION